MicrosoftDocs/memdocs/windows-365/enterprise/windows-365-boot-known-issues.md

 **Troubleshooting steps**: If you configured your device for Windows 365 Boot using the [Windows 365 Boot Guided Scenario](windows-365-boot-guide.md):

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431) > **Devices** > **Policy** > **Policy sets** > **Manage** > **Policy sets**.
 2. Search for the policy sets whose names contain “Boot To Cloud Policy Set”.
-One of these is the policy associated with the Windows 365 Boot device.
+One of the results is the policy associated with the Windows 365 Boot device.
 3. In the **Device management properties** section, select the Device configuration profile that contains “Boot to Cloud Device Configuration Policy”.
 4. Make sure that the "Windows Logon" configuration is configured with the **Override Shell Program** setting set to **Apply Lightweight shell**.
 5. Select **Device assignment status** and make sure that the configuration policy has been successfully applied to it.